-Forest entered Vanderbilt University and the Ingram Scholarship Program eager to utilize and expand his passions for children’s healthcare, refugees and youth development.
-He began teaching science lessons at Vanderbilt Children’s Hospital and Edgehill Middle School through Vanderbilt Student Volunteers for Science (VSVS) within his first weeks on campus, and soon joined Project: Bridges, a student organization that paired him with a Congolese Refugee family that had recently resettled in Nashville.
-The latter experience sparked an interest in Nashville International Center for Empowerment (NICE), one of Nashville’s largest refugee-resettlement organizations.
-He became a Health Navigator Intern under the Nashville Refugee Health Initiative at the organization during second semester, where he created a health and wellness curriculum to enable Nashville’s refugees to take an active role in their health and lifestyle.
-He also visits families each month to complete health assessments, and teaches a monthly healthcare orientation seminar to newly arrived refugees.
-With the great support of his mentors at NICE, Forest has remained heavily involved with the program throughout his sophomore year, and is constantly looking for ways to enhance the services that NICE provides its clients.
+Forest entered Vanderbilt University and the Ingram Scholarship Program eager to engage his passions for healthcare, refugees and youth development.
+Drawing on his high school leadership experiences with the YMCA, and social entrepreneurial experiences from Operation 5, and organization he founded under the YMCA’s umbrella to support impoverished children in the Republic of Georgia, Forest believed that improved healthcare and education could contribute significantly to breaking the cycle of childhood poverty.
+He began teaching science lessons at Vanderbilt Children’s Hospital and Edgehill Middle School through Vanderbilt Student Volunteers for Science (VSVS) and soon joined Project: Bridges, a student organization that paired him with a Congolese Refugee family that had recently resettled in Nashville.
+The latter experience sparked an interest in Nashville International Center for Empowerment (NICE), one of Nashville’s largest refugee-resettlement organizations, where he would serve for three years.
+He became a Health Navigator Intern under the Nashville Refugee Health Initiative at the organization, where he created a health and wellness curriculum to help encourage refugees to lead healthy lifestyles.
+He also visited families each week to perform health screenings, educate members about relevant health topics such as hypertension and diabetes, and refer them to healthcare resources in their area.